misav90/portfolio-project-1/README.md

 ### Tour page
-#### In the tour page, the visitor can take a look at previous projects and pictures of our work
+#### In the tour page, the visitor can take a look at previous projects and pictures of our current work as well as employees and partners to the company.

 ![tour](https://user-images.githubusercontent.com/73398555/128965919-f799c552-3910-4d99-b435-1dccd73cee77.JPG)